Jonas Katona is the Managing Editor of Convergence Journal and a PhD graduate in the Applied Mathematics Program at Yale University.

 02

-How to find sources that support your argument.
+How to connect evidence to your argument.

 03